c43721/rgl-api/README.md

 }
 ```

 The `time` field is the amount of the the server took to respond to your request, useful for debugging or seeing if you're hitting a cache or fresh data.
-Request's SteamID can be in **any** format and all returned `steamId` fields will be `SteamID64`.
+Request's SteamID can be in **any** format and all returned `steamId` fields will be `SteamID64` in string format.

 Custom errors will be responded in this format, following other errors.
 Note that if a profile is not found, we throw a 404.
 This is to ensure that you can handle unfound profiles better.
 Example: